 Address: State Buildings, 1 Cathedral Avenue, Perth

 Since it opened, we’ve barely paused in extolling the virtues of Casa – and neither has anyone else.
 The dynamic menu, which suits both a quick snack with wine or a longer, more sumptuous feast – is always-changing and geographically, deliciously travelling through regions.
+On the go?
+Drop by their pizza pop up next door for a pie you won’t forget about any time soon.

 Address: 399 Oxford Street, Mount Hawthorn